 Like the old one, this gets regular software updates, and I’m slowly learning to use the more powerful abilities it has.
 The manufacture releases timely software updates than at least in my experience haven’t seemed to have any ill effects.

 The one problem we had with it is with Roku sometimes not working.
 First to solve this I set the 5ghz and 2.4ghz to have different SSIDs.
 It was weird because the Roku downstairs lost connection sometimes, but the one upstairs didn’t.
 I eventually figured out its because the AC was using 5ghz channels that the Roku doesn’t connect to.
 The Router on auto would sometimes use the DFS frequencies with the Roku doesn’t support.
 This was solved by manually on the router and so far, no more disconnects.

-If you’re able and willing to deal with the steeper learning curve I’d highly recommend you give Mikrotik a look.
-It really is refreshing to have a device that does what you want it to do rather than you having to do what the manufacturer thinks you want to do.
-That has its place like with grandma or whatever but sometimes you need it to do more or need to disable a feature that you’re not using.
+If you’re able and willing to deal with the steeper learning curve, I’d highly recommend you give Mikrotik a look.
+It really is refreshing to have a device that does what you want it to do, rather than you having to do what the manufacturer thinks you want to do.
+That has its place like with grandma or whatever, but sometimes you need it to do more or need to disable a feature that you’re not using.
 A great example of this is on the Mikrotik it’s very nice to be able to turn off the LEDs.
-Well you can turn off all but the power LEDs anyways.
+Well, you can turn off all but the power LEDs anyway.
 I’m looking forward to delving deeper into it and learning the scripting aspect of it and that sort of thing.
-I never bothered with the old one but curiosity will get the best of me.
+I never bothered with the old one, but curiosity will get the best of me.